jbhopkins/bioxtasraw/docs/source/install/mac_detailsource.rst

     *   Type ``conda upgrade conda pip wheel setuptools`` and hit enter.
 Agree to all the prompts.

-    *   Type ``conda install numpy scipy matplotlib pillow wxpython numba h5py lxml cython numexpr`` and hit enter.
+    *   Type ``conda install numpy scipy matplotlib pillow wxpython numba h5py cython numexpr`` and hit enter.
         Agree to all the prompts.

 #.
 Install the hdf5plugin, silx, fabio, and pyFAI packages using pip